 Modules can be studied individually for your CPD

-We’ve designed our modules, all at level 7, to be studied as part of this Masters award, or they can be completed as a short standalone course.
+If you decide that a full Masters is not what you’re looking for just yet, we’ve designed our online Ergonomics and Human Factors modules, all at level 7, so that they can be completed as a short standalone course.
 Delivered over a 10-week term, you’ll study with the full course cohort and achieve a Certificate of Credit on successful completion of the module.
-So, if you are looking to build your CPD and are not yet ready to commit to a full Masters course, then a 20 credit module is an ideal alternative to support your professional development.
+So, if you are looking to build your CPD or expand your knowledge of ergonomics and human factors, then a 20 credit module is an ideal alternative.

 The online Ergonomics & Human Factors programme comprises three progressive stages; Postgraduate Certificate (PG Cert), Postgraduate Diploma (PG Dip) and Master of Science (MSc).
 If you are not ready to apply for the full Masters straightaway, you can apply to study for the PG Cert or PG Dip and then continue on to the next stage at that point should you wish to do so.